Which of the following compounds is aromatic? | Study Prep in Pearson+

 1

-Recall the criteria for aromaticity: a compound must be cyclic, planar, fully conjugated (p orbitals at every atom in the ring), and follow Hückel's rule, which states it must have \$4n + 2\( π electrons, where \)n$ is a non-negative integer (0, 1, 2, ...).

-Analyze each compound to check if it meets these criteria.
-For example, cyclohexane (\(C_6H_{12}\)) is cyclic but saturated (no π bonds), so it is not aromatic.
+Analyze each compound to determine if it meets these criteria.
+First, check if the compound is cyclic and planar.
+For example, benzene is cyclic and planar, while cyclooctatetraene adopts a non-planar 'tub' shape, which affects conjugation.

+Count the number of π electrons in each compound.
+Each double bond contributes 2 π electrons.
+For instance, benzene has 3 double bonds, so it has 6 π electrons.

+Apply Hückel's rule to the π electron count.
+For benzene, 6 π electrons fit the formula (4n + 2) with n=1, indicating aromaticity.
+For cyclobutadiene, 4 π electrons correspond to n=0.5, which does not satisfy the rule, making it antiaromatic or non-aromatic depending on geometry.

 Watch next